Codes4Fun/moshi.cpp/README.md

 * moshi-tts - demonstrates text inputs to audio outputs
 * moshi-stt - demonstrates audio inputs to text outputs

-The next steps would be to setup cmake, and then wrap more code in an api and make an official library.
-After that in no particular order: finish a download tool, integrate llama.cpp to implement an unmute like program, implement a gui.
+TODO: finish a download tool, integrate llama.cpp to implement an unmute like program, add a gui.

 ### Performance / Optimizations